 Step 1.
-Where possible, any person (including a child) making an allegation should be encouraged to fill out a Complaints Form which will be reviewed by the Senior Pastor in consultation with other Pastoral staff.
-A copy of this form will be kept by the Senior Pastor and a copy can be provided to the complainant if requested.
+Where possible, any person (including a child) making an allegation should be encouraged to fill out a Complaints Form within Child Safe SMO which will be reviewed by the Senior Pastor in consultation with other Pastoral staff.
+A copy of this form will be kept in Child Safe SMO and a copy can be provided to the complainant if requested.
 This is an essential record of the event.
 If you have received information or have reasonable belief that a child is at risk of harm or a person has committed an offence which would pose a risk to any other person, please provide an immediate verbal report to the relating Ministry Head and/or the Senior Pastor.
 If the allegation or complaint is against the Senior Pastor or your Ministry Head, please provide a verbal notification to another Ministry Head.